CyberInnovationHub-NLD/OpenSourceDataDiode/General_docs/design_choices.md

 Intro
 -----
-This is the design document for the open source data diode.
+This is the design document for the Open Source Data Diode (OSDD).
 This document describes the major design decisions for this prototype.

 # General overview